martinrist/haskell-sandbox/src/ThinkingWithTypes/Chapter04/README.md

   other way of determining the otherwise ambiguous type:
   - Either by adding a `Proxy a` parameter whose only purpose is to drive inference.
-  - Or by enabling `-XAllowAmbiguousTypes` at the definition site, then using `-XTypeApplications` at the call site to fill in the ambiguous parameter manually.
+  - Or by enabling `AllowAmbiguousTypes` at the definition site, then using `TypeApplications` at the call site to fill in the ambiguous parameter manually.